5 Incredible Online Courses to learn Italian

 It basically gives you pictures and you have to select the right answer.
 This is how you can learn vocabulary in a fun way.

-However, it doesn’t teach you grammar and doesn’t help you with your speaking skills.
+However, it doesn’t teach you grammar and doesn’t help you with other language skills like speaking.

 So, if you’re looking for a course to learn vocabulary only, this is a good option!